Noitidart/jotai/docs/introduction/core.md

 Primitive atoms are always writable.
 Derived atoms are writable if `writeFunction` is specified.
 The `writeFunction` of primitive atoms is equivalent to the setState of React.useState.

-The signature of `readFunction` is `(get) => Value | Promise<Value>`, and `get` is a function that takes an atom config and returns its value stored in Provider described below.
-Dependency is tracked, so if `get` is used for an atom at least once, the readFunction will be reevaluated whenever the atom value is changed.

 The signature of writeFunction is `(get, set, update) => void | Promise<void>`.
 `get` is similar to the one described above, but it doesn't track the dependency. `set` is a function that takes an atom config and a new value which then updates the atom value in Provider. `update` is an arbitrary value that we receive from the updating function returned by `useAtom` described below.

 ## Provider

 Atom configs don't hold values.
 Atom values are stored in a Provider.
 A Provider can be used like React context provider.
 Usually, we place one Provider at the root of the app, however you could use multiple Providers, each storing different atom values for its component tree.
+K

 ```js
 const Root = () => (